phlakhani/CSVplotter/README.md

 # CSVplotter
-CSVplotter is web based visualization tool which can generate various kinds of graphs as per user's needs and selection from given CSV file.
+CSVplotter is web based Data visualization tool which can generate various kinds of graphs as per user's needs and selection from given CSV file.